 - Limit television and computer time.

-- Teach them how to sit properly in a chair – instead of slouching, they should sit up straight with their bottom square on the seat.
+- Teach them how to sit properly in a chair.
+This means, instead of slouching, sitting up straight with their bottom square on the seat.

 - Consider buying them an ergonomic chair to improve their posture while doing homework.

 - Make sure their lifestyle includes plenty of exercise.